crodriguezde/docker-systemd/README.md

-# docker-systemd
+# Mariner linux docker with systemd

-# Build docker image with docker tools
+## Build docker image with docker tools

 I used a private registry to build the image with docker tools.
 1) docker run -d -p 5000:5000 --restart=always --name registry registry:2